openfoodfacts/folksonomy_api/README.md

 This project uses [Ruff](https://github.com/astral-sh/ruff) for linting and code formatting.

-- We recommend using pre-commit hooks for automatic linting, but it's optional.
+- We recommend using pre-commit hooks for automatic linting, but it's optional (see [install](https://pre-commit.com/#install)).
 - See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on code style and linting.

 # Deployment